Domesticated plants and animals of Austronesia: Cordyline fruticosa (ti)

 In ancient Hawaiʻi the plant was thought to have great spiritual power; only kahuna (shamans) and aliʻi (chiefs) were able to wear leaves around their necks during certain ritual activities.
 Ti was sacred to the god of fertility and agriculture Lono, and the goddess of the forest and the hula dance, Laka.
 Ti leaves were also used to make lei, and to outline borders between properties.
 It was also planted at the corners of the home to keep evil spirits away.
 To this day some Hawaiians plant ti near their houses to bring good luck.
 The leaves are also used for lava sledding.
 A number of leaves are lashed together and people ride down hills on them.
 The leaves were also used to make items of clothing including skirts worn in dance performances.
 The Hawaiian hula skirt is a dense skirt with an opaque layer of at least fifty green leaves and the bottom (top of the leaves) shaved flat.
 The Tongan dance dress, the sisi, is an apron of about 20 leaves, worn over a tupenu, and decorated with some yellow or red leaves.

-In New Zealand, certain place names are derived from the use and folklore of ti, like Puketī Forest and Temuka.
-The ti plants in Kaingaroa are known as nga tī whakāwe o Kaingaroa ("the phantom trees of Kaingaroa"), based on the legend of two women who were turned into ti plants and seemingly follow people traveling through the area.

 The reconstructed Proto-Malayo-Polynesian word for ti is *siRi.
 Cognates include Malagasy síly; Palauan sis; Ere and Kuruti siy; Araki jihi; Arosi diri; Chuukese tii-n; Wuvulu si or ti; Tongan sī; Samoan, Tahitian, and Māori tī; and Hawaiian kī.
 The names in some languages have also been applied to the garden crotons (Codiaeum variegatum), which similarly have red or yellow leaves.
 The cognates of Proto-Western-Malayo-Polynesian *sabaqaŋ, similarly, have been applied to both garden crotons and ti plants.

 In the Philippines, they are also known by names derived from the Proto-Austronesian *kilala, "to know", due to its use in divination rituals.
 Cognates derived from that usage include Tagalog sagilala; and Visayan and Bikol kilála or kilaa.
 In New Zealand, the terms for ti were also transferred to the native and closely related cabbage tree (Cordyline australis), as tī kōuka.